damcadam/Automated-Pet-Feeder/README.md

 **Date:** Fall 2021
 **Purpose:** Capstone project for Mechanical Engineering Senior Design I (ME 574)

-The objective of the ME 574 project was to design and create an automated pet feeder for a cat or a small dog.
+The objective of the ME 574 project was to design and manufacture an automated pet feeder for a cat or a small dog.

 ## Code